wentallout/cult-hunter/README.md

 - haven't worked on this yet

 ### Hitmen (neutral)
 It's simple, you give them money, they'll kill for you, they don't pick sides.
-"The Hotel" is neutral sanctuary for hitmen and assassins.
+"The Hotel" is neutral sanctuary for hitmen.
+Hitmen are people from all background, thousands of them live in the city, they usually hangout in the Assassin Club Hotel and enjoy all the privilege (like in John Wick).
 - The Lawmaker (male): badass asian guy, use a cane-sword, makes all the rules for the assassins to follow, prob strongest assassin, even the cults are afraid of him.
 - The Accountant (female): sniper, sexy black lady, cold and ruthless.
 - Ava: a spy sent by Lawmaker to investigate the cult.
 She joined the cult and made her way up the ladder.
-- Asasssins: people from all background, thousands of them live in the city, they usually hangout in the Assassin Club Hotel and enjoy all the privilege (like in John Wick)

 ### The Cult (main antagonist)
 The cults are hidden in the city, they lure innocent people in and do horrible things (both violent and non-violent crime).